jrpotter/notebook/network/index.md

 Basic
 In what way does circuit switching encourage underutilization of a network?
 Back: Bandwidth is guaranteed to a circuit, even if unused.
-Reference: “Circuit Switching.”
-In _Wikipedia_, May 25, 2025. [https://en.wikipedia.org/w/index.php?title=Circuit_switching](https://en.wikipedia.org/w/index.php?title=Circuit_switching&oldid=1292109312).
+Reference: _Wikipedia_.
+“Circuit switching.”
+May 25, 2025. [https://en.wikipedia.org/w/index.php?title=Circuit_switching](https://en.wikipedia.org/w/index.php?title=Circuit_switching&oldid=1292109312).
 <!--ID: 1748376567834-->
 END%%